TurboGears/tg2docs/docs/main/Extensions/Geo/FeatureServerTutorial.rst

 format.
 To modify the feature edit the postdata.json file and change the properties.
 Lets change the name property from `Broad Ave` to `Narrow St` and the width property from `10` to `4`.
-The modify url should include the feature id as shows below:
+The modify url should include the feature id as shown below:

 .. code-block:: bash